alexpasmantier/television/docs/01-Users/12-showcase.md

   },
 ```

-If you neeed further optimalization you can add commandline args like `--noediting`, `--norc`, `--noprofile` to the shell process:
+If you need further optimization you can add command line args like `--noediting`, `--norc`, `--noprofile` to the shell process:

 `tasks.json`